The Best 25 Coffee Grinders of 2022

 The big difference between this and the Niche Zero is the grinding speed.
 These big 65mm flat burrs lead to fast grinding without any worries of heating up the coffee, and there’s no doubt that the Oro is going to grind faster, at around 2.3 – 2.8g per second for espresso coffee grinding vs around 1.5 – 1.8g per second with the Niche Zero.

-Baratza Forte Coffee mill.
+Baratza Forte Grinding machine.

 Baratza Forte Coffee grinder.